 Remember, most suspended driver’s license issues can be fixed.
 You can have a valid license again in most situations.

-There are many ways Florida suspends your driver’s license.
+The above list notes the reasons why Florida will suspend your driver’s license.
 You should be aware of all of them and avoid a suspension whenever possible.

-The Reason You May Have A Suspended Driver’s License
+The Reasons You May Have A Suspended Driver’s License

 Failures To Act